 Once frozen remove from freezer and cut into small pieces

-Take your Cream and put in into a metal dish.
+Take your Cream and put i into a metal dish.
 Place the dish in a larger dish with ice cubes to keep the cream cold.

 Start whipping the cream with your blender till it stands in peaks

 Now mix the cream and the mango mixture into one homogeneous mass.
 Be quick as the mango mixture should not melt.
-It should remain like a krusher.
+It should remain thick and creamy.

 Pour back into the ice cream tins and freeze.
 Once set your ice cream is very soft and ready to eat.